 Are bermudagrass decline and take-all root rot the same thing?

-Bermudagrass decline isn't caused by a single pathogen; it’s a complex of physiological stresses and a variety of pathogens.
+Bermudagrass decline isn't caused by a single pathogen, but by a combination of physiological stresses and a variety of pathogens.
 Anyone who’s grown creeping bentgrass in the transition zone is familiar with summer bentgrass decline – the combined effect of high temperature and humidity with stress-related pathogens like anthracnose, Pythium and algae.
 Bermudagrass decline is a similar phenomenon.
 Cool temperatures, cloudy weather, extremely close mowing and other stresses create a plant that is highly susceptible to a variety of pathogens, including take-all root rot, leaf spot, Pythium species and nematodes, which speed up the decline of the stressed turf or kill it outright.

 Syngenta agronomic programs for bermudagrass putting greens are designed to prevent both bermudagrass decline and take-all root rot.
 Many of the applications from late summer through spring are targeted to prevent take-all root rot and the variety of pathogens that contribute to bermudagrass decline.
 These programs have been shown to improve the winter quality and spring green-up of bermudagrass putting greens.